Oğuzhan Ercan

 x.com/oguzhannercan

-an iterative numerical solver f:
+using an iterative numerical solver f:

 To end up with first-order solvers like DDIM: